emildosen/beacon/docs/azure-deployment.md

 1. Check the Function App logs for errors
 2. Verify the function has run at least once (check **Monitor** in the function)
 3. Ensure admin consent was granted for client tenants
-4. Confirm `clients.json` has been configured with valid tenant IDs

 ## Updating Beacon